-In the late 1960s, America was in a state of turmoil.
-The Civil Rights Movement was operating at full capacity, and people were fighting for equality across all walks of life.
-This included the right to fair housing.
-On April 11, 1968, President Lyndon Johnson signed the Fair Housing Act into law.
-This act banned discrimination in housing based on race, color, religion, sex, or national origin.
-It was a decisive victory overall. for the Civil Rights Movement, and it changed the face of American living forever.
-In this article, we will take a closer look at the history of the Fair Housing Act and its effects on American renters.
+During the latter part of the 1960s, America was in a state of upheaval.
+The Civil Rights Movement was its zenith, and people were fighting for equality across all walks of life.
+This covered the right to fair housing.
+On April 11, 1968, President Lyndon Johnson decreed the Fair Housing Act into law.
+This act prohibited discrimination in housing on the grounds of race, color, religion, sex, or national origin.
+It was a memorable victory for the Civil Rights Movement and altered the face of American living permanently.
+The following section will take a closer look at the history of the Fair Housing Act and its implications on American renters.

 Civil Rights and Fair Housing

-The Fair Housing Act was a direct response to the Civil Rights Act of 1964 and the fight for equality that was taking place across the country.
-That act outlawed discrimination in public places but did not address discrimination in housing.
-This left many black Americans living in unsatisfactory housing conditions.
-The Kerner Commission, studying the civil disorders and causes of riots in US Cities in 1967, wrote, “Our nation is moving toward two societies, one black, one white—separate and unequal.”
+The Fair Housing Act emerged as a consequential reaction to the Civil Rights Act of 1964 and the fight for equality that was happening across the country.
+That act outlawed discrimination in public places, but it failed to address discrimination in housing, leaving many Americans living in substandard housing conditions.

-Recognizing that the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would directly prohibit housing discrimination.
+Realizing that the federal government had a duty to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan suggested an act that would directly prohibit housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was announced by President Lyndon Johnson on the same day.

 The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
-It also created the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which actively attempts to get rid of housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+It also formed the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to remove housing discrimination, promote economic opportunity, and cultivate diverse, inclusive neighborhoods.
+FHEO holds the responsibility of enforcing the act.

 The Impact of Fair Housing

-The effects of the Fair Housing Act were both immediate and far-reaching in their effects.
-It opened up previously segregated neighborhoods to minorities.
-Additionally, it made things simpler for families of all income levels to find safe and affordable housing.
-The act has been recognized for reducing poverty and improving educational outcomes for children living in low-income households.
+The impacts of the Fair Housing Act were both prompt and extensive.
+It opened previously segregated neighborhoods to minorities and made it easier for families of all income levels to find safe and affordable housing.
+The regulation has been known for reducing poverty and improving educational outcomes for children from low-income households.

-The Fair Housing Act has been amended several times since it was first passed.
-The most recent amendment, passed in 1988, expanded the definition of “family” to include unmarried couples and people with disabilities.
-It also reinforced the enforcement provisions of the act.
+The Fair Housing Act has endured numerous amendments since its initial enactment.
+The most recent amendment, passed in 1988, broadened the definition of “family” to include unmarried couples and people with disabilities and strengthened the act’s enforcement provisions.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most crucial pieces of legislation in American history.
-It has assisted in the creation of a more equal and just society by guaranteeing everyone has access to safe and affordable housing.
-If you’re a renter in the United States, it’s important to know your rights under the Fair Housing Act.
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+It has helped create a more equal and just society by ensuring everyone has admission to safe and affordable housing.
+If you’re a renter in the United States, it’s imperative to know your rights under the Fair Housing Act.
 Some of the rights the Fair Housing Act protects include:

-- The right to choose a housing option without prejudice
+- The right to choose a housing option without discrimination

-- The right to live in a safe and respectable housing environment
+- The right to live in a safe and decent housing environment

 - The right to fair treatment during the housing search process